-Transportation System - A Traffic Study providing an analysis of the impact of the facility as related to current and projected roadway usage and design capacities was conducted.
+Transportation System - A Traffic Study (Exhibit 10) providing an analysis of the impact of the facility as related to current and projected roadway usage and design capacities was conducted.
 The analysis included a comparison of trips generated by the existing park facility and those expected to be generated by the proposed new development.
-The City's Transportation consultant for this project, Michael Miller and Associates, reviewed the Study and determined the project would not significantly impact the City's transportation system.
+The City's Transportation consultant for this project, Michael Miller and Associates, reviewed the Study and determined the project would not significantly impact the City's transportation system (Exhibit 11).

-The new community center is planned on being operated by the YMCA.
-The Traffic Study found that about 1,613 new daily trips would be generated by the redevelopment (173 new AM Peak Hour trips/188 New PM Peak Hour trips) The City will be required to mitigate for traffic and transportation impacts as set forth by Section 32-794, "Traffic and Transportation Facilities".
+The new community center will be operated by the YMCA.
+The Traffic Study estimates that 1,613 new daily trips would be generated by the redevelopment (173 new AM Peak Hour trips/188 New PM Peak Hour trips) The City will be required to mitigate for traffic and transportation impacts as set forth by Section 32-794, "Traffic and Transportation Facilities".

 According to the City's Comprehensive Plan, Transportation Element, Policy 1.5.4, local streets are required to be a minimum of 50 feet right-of-way unless designated otherwise.
 Presently, there is no dedicated right-of-way on SE 1st Avenue and 50 feet is the minimum required.
 A variance has been requested to provide instead, a 40 feet right-of-way dedication.
 SE 5th Street and 7th Street are designated 60 feet local roadways.
 Dedications ranging from 10 feet to 30 feet will be required for these two streets.
 Further, a 25 feet roadway dedication is also required to create a SE 4th Avenue Extension.
+All in all, 76,665 square feet (1.76 acres) or 10.1% of the total 17.37 acres owned by the City will be dedicated to roads.

-8. Energy Conservation/ Green Building
+15. Energy Conservation/ Green Building